Floyd Central High School (Indiana): Athletics

-The girls' cross country team is the most decorated, with four state titles from 1989 through 1992.
-The boys cross country team won the state championship in 1991.
-Boys golf won state titles in 2005-06 and 2006-07.
-Boys basketball has made 2 appearances in the state finals, in 1971 with the "Superhicks" and in 1989 with Indiana Mr. Basketball and Trestor Award Winner Pat Graham.
+The girls' cross country team is the most decorated, with four state titles from 1989 to 1992.
+The boys' cross country team won the state championship in 1991.
+Boys' golf won state titles in 2005-06 and 2006–07.
+Boys' basketball has made two appearances in the state finals, in 1971 with the "Superhicks" and in 1989 with the Indiana Mr. Basketball and Trester Award Winner Pat Graham.
+Another notable achievement in the athletic program is the 38 consecutive sectional title wins in the tennis program.

+The Floyd Central Dazzlers won two national championship titles one in Pom and one in Hip-hop in 2023.
+In May 2023, the Dazzlers had won 30 national titles.

-The Floyd Central Cheerleaders took home a State Title in 2020.
+The Floyd Central Cheerleaders won a State Title in 2020.

+The Floyd Central boys wrestling team won the 2024 IWCA team state title.